angrycaptain19/Safe-Delete/README.md

 alias rm='delete'
 ```

-\*: Fish shell aliases are something I don't know much about
+\*: Fish shell aliases are something I don't know much about, please inform me if you are experienced with it!

 If you do this, your old muscle memory of `rm` doesn't need to be forcibly retaught to use `delete` instead.